 All first year students will be enrolled in a section of EXO 001: Extended Orientation.
 Extended Orientation is a course that meets 1 day per week and provides information about how to succeed academically at Centre.
 In order to successfully complete the course, students must attend all class sessions and complete all assignments.
 For more information, students are encouraged to refer to the extended orientation syllabus available via the Extended Orientation Moodle Course (which will become available approximately 1 week prior to the first day of classes), or contact Alycia Tidrick in the Academic Dean’s Office, email@example.com, 859-238-5341.

-Librarians work with you to find resources, evaluate sources, and cite these materials for your projects.
+Librarians work with you to find resources, evaluate sources, refine their topic, integrate sources, and cite these materials for your projects.
 If the library does not hold the material you need, use our interlibrary loan service.
 The library is also the place to check out books, chargers, laptops, and films.
 For all of these services, and any other questions you have about the library, contact your librarian at firstname.lastname@example.org.

 Our office provides mentoring, programming, and resources for all faculty, staff, and students on the topics around diversity and inclusion, including the many affinity, cultural, and religious groups represented on campus.
 Faculty and staff should contact Dr. Andrea Abrams, email@example.com, 859.238.5267, Old Centre 206.
 Students should contact Ashley Oliver, Ashley.firstname.lastname@example.org, 859.238.6520, Intercultural Suite.

 The Intercultural Suite, located on the second floor of the Campus Center, is open to all faculty, staff, and students.
 The Suite has casual seating, a board table, computers, whiteboards, and a library for campus use.
 For questions about the Intercultural Suite, contact Ashley Oliver.